GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/background-services/index.md

 1. [Open DevTools][8], for example, on this [demo page](https://background-fetch.glitch.me/).
 1. Navigate to **Application** > **Background Services** > **Background Fetch**, and click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/ljri3HPj5aVym9qgMfkx.svg", alt="Record.", width="20", height="20" %} **Record**.

-  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/yyAOlwrKTFZJc5NZck1K.png", alt="The Background Fetch tab.", width="800", height="399" %}
+  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/yyAOlwrKTFZJc5NZck1K.png", alt="The Background Fetch pane.", width="800", height="399" %}

 1. On the demo page, click **Store assets locally**.
 This triggers some background fetch activity.
 DevTools logs the events to the table.

-  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/UpNTtCXYBCNIADEeVdg4.png", alt="A log of events in the Background Fetch tab.", width="800", height="426" %}
+  {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/UpNTtCXYBCNIADEeVdg4.png", alt="A log of events in the Background Fetch pane.", width="800", height="426" %}

 1. Click an event to view its details in the space below the table.
-1. To stop recording, click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/HojbnKGlHbrbJI1VgQW9.svg", alt="Stop.", width="20", height="20" %} **Stop**.
+1. You can close DevTools and leave the recording run for up to 3 days.
+To stop recording, click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/HojbnKGlHbrbJI1VgQW9.svg", alt="Stop.", width="20", height="20" %} **Stop**.

 ## Background Sync {: #sync }